michelleshu/web-development/notes/midterm-review.md

 - Concepts covered in the Codecademy tutorials we have completed as prep.
 Specifically, this includes:
   - sections 'Introduction to CSS' and 'CSS Classes and IDs' in the [CSS tutorial](https://www.codecademy.com/en/tracks/web)
   - all of the [jQuery tutorial](https://www.codecademy.com/learn/learn-jquery)
 - Concepts covered in the Preps we have completed so far, i.e., everything linked under the Prep column in the [schedule](https://michelleshu.github.io/web-development/schedule.html).
 This does not include external documentation (other than the Codecademy tutorials).
 I am also excluding the section titled `this` in [Prep 4](https://michelleshu.github.io/web-development/prep/04.html).
-However, I do expect you to understand the discussion in the discussion below on regular functions, arrow functions, and how they bind `this` differently.
+However, I do expect you to understand the discussion below on regular functions, arrow functions, and how they bind `this` differently.
 - Everything covered in the practice questions below.